-With many people staying in and working at home, easy-care and long-blooming houseplants are a trend these days.
+With people continuing to stay in and work from home, easy-care and long-blooming houseplants have only grown in popularity.
 Indoor plants not only brighten up your home decor, but they can also be a great natural air-purifier to improve your mental health and overall well-being.
 However, can turning your home into an indoor jungle improve your skin as well?
 Read on below to find out what a recent study and plant lovers say.

 Thanks to comprehensive research performed by NASA, we already know that keeping plants indoors can nix up to 87% of air toxins in a single day.
 This is ideal for breathing and our general health, but the Royal Horticulture Society (RHS) — in collaboration with Dr. Curtis Gubb and the UK’s University of Reading — decided to take that research a bit further and found that indoor plants can also positively affect our skin.